Introduction: A Siege That Reshaped Japan

 The siege of Odawara, which began in April 1590, was a masterpiece of military logistics and psychological warfare.
 Hideyoshi did not simply assault the walls.
 Instead, he built an entire city around the castle.
 His engineers constructed earthworks, palisades, and artillery platforms.
 He brought in massive quantities of supplies, including food, sake, and entertainment for his troops.
 He understood that the Hojo's main hope was that the huge besieging army would run out of provisions and be forced to withdraw due to disease or famine, as had happened to previous attackers.
 Hideyoshi's strategy was to make his own siege sustainable indefinitely while making the defenders' position untenable.

 • Naval Blockade: Hideyoshi's fleet, under the command of Kuki Yoshitaka, blockaded Odawara's port, cutting off sea-borne supplies and reinforcements.
+The blockade extended for miles along the coast, preventing any attempt to resupply the castle by sea.

 • Artillery Barrage: Imported European cannons and massive siege guns were deployed to bombard the castle's walls day and night, not necessarily to breach them but to destroy morale and keep defenders from resting.
+The constant noise and destruction created a relentless psychological pressure that wore down even the most determined samurai.

 • Psychological Operations: Within the besieging camp, Hideyoshi staged lavish tea ceremonies, Noh plays, and sumo tournaments.
 He openly allowed prostitutes and merchants to set up stalls.
 The message to the defenders was clear: we are here for as long as it takes, and we are enjoying ourselves while you starve.
+This deliberate display of comfort and leisure was designed to demoralize the hungry and increasingly desperate garrison.

 • Suborning the Vassals: Hideyoshi's diplomats worked tirelessly, sending secret messages to Hojo vassals and allied lords inside the castle, promising them rewards if they switched sides or convinced their lord to surrender.
+This network of clandestine communication gradually eroded the unity of the defenders.

 The Fall of Odawara: Collapse from Within